siobhain/cormeen-walkers/README.md

 ### Deployment

-Include instructions here on how to deploy your project.
-For your first project you will most likely be using GitHub Pages.

-### Local Development

-The local development section gives instructions on how someone else could make a copy of your project to play with on their local machine.
-This section will get more complex in the later projects, and can be a great reference to yourself if you forget how to do this.

-#### How to Fork

-Place instructions on how to fork your project here.

-#### How to Clone

-Place instructions on how to clone your project here.
+- The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+  - In the GitHub repository, navigate to the Settings tab
+  - From the source section drop-down menu, select the Master Branch
+  - Once the master branch has been selected, the page will be automatically refreshed to indicate the successful deployment.

+The live link can be found here https://siobhain.github.io/cormeen-walkers/index.html

 ## Testing

-Functionality testing of the 3 pages was undertaken all throughout development and on final draft deployment and all is good.
+Functionality testing of the 3 pages was undertaken all throughout development and on final draft deployment, all features outlined above have been tested & are working.
+Both page abd inpage links are working.
+The Newsletter page was tested with a invalid email address and it is not accepted - the user is advised to include an "@" symbol in the email field.

 The website was tested on  3 browsers - Google Chrome, Firefox and Microsoft Edge & there were no issues.

 #### Aria Labels
  Each icon element is given aria-label for accessibility purposes.
 In devtools I was unable to see the aria-label value on inpection of the icon element via dropdown visual on the browser, however I did note that in some cases the parent element (such as a h2 or h3) acquires the aria-label value for the icon but not in all cases & unfortunatley time did not allow me to investigate further.
-The aria-label value can be clearly seen on the accessibility tab of devtools but not on the inspect dropdown, Without time to investigate further I assume this is a limitation on devtools and that had I been actually able to test these aria-labels with a screen reader it would work as intended.
+The aria-label value can be clearly seen on the accessibility tab of devtools but not on the (right click) inspect dropdown, Without time to investigate further I assume this is a limitation on devtools and that had I been actually able to test these aria-labels with a screen reader it would work as intended.

 ## Credits
-SOB Irish Heart Foundation
-👩🏻‍💻 View an example of a completed Credits section [here](https://github.com/kera-cudmore/BookWorm#Credits)

-The Credits section is where you can credit all the people and sources you used throughout your project.

-### Code Used

-If you have used some code in your project that you didn't write, this is the place to make note of it.
-Credit the author of the code and if possible a link to where you found the code.
-You could also add in a brief description of what the code does, or what you are using it for here.
+- Code institute LMS
+- CI  Love Running site
+- MDN Web Docs
+- www.w3schools.com
+- Code institute Slack Community
+- Stack OverFlow

 ### Content

-Who wrote the content for the website?
-Was it yourself - or have you made the site for someone and they specified what the site was to say?
-This is the best place to put this information.
+Content was written by myslef.

 ###  Media

-If you have used any media on your site (images, audio, video etc) you can credit them here.
-I like to link back to the source where I found the media, and include where on the site the image is used.

-###  Acknowledgments

-If someone helped you out during your project, you can acknowledge them here!
-For example someone may have taken the time to help you on slack with a problem.
-Pop a little thank you here with a note of what they helped you with (I like to try and link back to their GitHub or Linked In account too).
-This is also a great place to thank your mentor and tutor support if you used them.
+Images are courtesy of pexels or my own camera.